ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 1. Since Ergo is UTXO based, therefore ErgoScript has many UTXO-specific constructs such as `Box`, `INPUTS`, `OUTPUTS`, etc.
 A complete list is available [here](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).
 A `Box` is essentially a UTXO and consists of up to ten registers for storing data.
 Similar to Bitcoin, a transaction spends one or more existing boxes (denoted using the `INPUTS` array) and creates one or more new boxes (denoted using the `OUTPUTS` array).

 2. ErgoScript's syntax is a subset of Scala's.
 However, knowledge of Scala is not necessary to learn ErgoScript because the amount of Scala needed to write ErgoScript is tiny.
-That being said, some prior experience in Scala will
-be useful in picking up ErgoScript and Scala is a [good language to have on your resume](https://insights.dice.com/2020/06/04/24-programming-languages-pay-top-salaries-scala/) anyway.
+That being said, some prior experience in Scala will be useful in picking up ErgoScript and Scala is a [good language to have on your resume](https://insights.dice.com/2020/06/04/24-programming-languages-pay-top-salaries-scala/) anyway.

 3. Like Scala, ErgoScript supports functional programming, which makes it easier to deal with collections using metaphors such as `foreach`, `exists`, `fold`, etc.

 4. Like ErgoTree, an ErgoScript program consists of a sequence of boolean predicates joined using `&&` and `||`.

 5. ErgoScript provides cryptographic operations via `BigInt` and `GroupElement` (Elliptic curve point) types along with relevant operations such as addition, multiplication and exponentiation.
 Note that, unlike Scala, `BigInt` operations in ErgoScript are performed modulo `2^256`, and thus, care must be taken about overflow.

 ## ErgoScript Examples

-**Tip:** For beginners, we highly recommend Jason Davies' [ErgoScript P2S playground](https://wallet.plutomonkey.com/p2s/), which can be used to get the Ergo address corresponding to some arbitrary ErgoScript program.
+> **Tip:** For beginners, we highly recommend the [ErgoScript P2S playground](https://wallet.plutomonkey.com/p2s/), which can be used to get the Ergo address corresponding to some arbitrary ErgoScript program.
 Please use the P2S playground only for experiments and not for storing any large amounts.

 ### Anyone-Can-Spend Scripts